Last Updated on 12/21/22 by quiltripping

 Day 7 – Travel to nearby Thessaloniki

-From Halkidiki, my Greece road trip took me to nearby Thessaloniki where I spent two days exploring the sights in Greece’s second largest city.
+From Halkidiki, my Greece road trip took me to nearby Thessaloniki where I spent three days exploring the sights in Greece’s second largest city.
+You can read all about it in my post How I spent a Wonderful 3 days in thessaloniki, Greece.

 Please note that my visit to Halkidiki was part of the promo campaign “Urban Centers of Central Macedonia, Greece” and my stay was hosted by the Philoxenia Hotel.
 All content and opinions are my own and are a reflection of my personal experiences.